harrisonlab/phytophthora_fragariae/README.md

 128
 P.fragariae - Bc23
 The number of ORF CRNs overlapping Augustus CRNs:
-98
+100
 The number of Augustus CRNs overlapping ORF CRNs:
-99
+105
 The number of CRNs unique to ORF models:
-8
+6
 The number of CRNs unique to Augustus models:
-3
+6
 The number of sequences extracted is
-110
+117
 P.fragariae - Nov27
 The number of ORF CRNs overlapping Augustus CRNs:
-100
+101
 The number of Augustus CRNs overlapping ORF CRNs:
-100
+107
 The number of CRNs unique to ORF models:
-6
+5
 The number of CRNs unique to Augustus models:
-5
+3
 The number of sequences extracted is
-111
+115
 P.fragariae - Nov5
 The number of ORF CRNs overlapping Augustus CRNs:
 99
 The number of Augustus CRNs overlapping ORF CRNs:
-100
+106
 The number of CRNs unique to ORF models:
 7
 The number of CRNs unique to Augustus models:
 5
 The number of sequences extracted is
-112
+118
 P.fragariae - Nov71
 The number of ORF CRNs overlapping Augustus CRNs:
 99
 The number of Augustus CRNs overlapping ORF CRNs:
-105
+108
 The number of CRNs unique to ORF models:
 6
 The number of CRNs unique to Augustus models:
-4
+5
 The number of sequences extracted is
-115
+119
 P.fragariae - Nov77
 The number of ORF CRNs overlapping Augustus CRNs:
-97
+96
 The number of Augustus CRNs overlapping ORF CRNs:
-101
+103
 The number of CRNs unique to ORF models:
-7
+8
 The number of CRNs unique to Augustus models:
-3
+5
 The number of sequences extracted is
-111
+116
 P.fragariae - Nov9
 The number of ORF CRNs overlapping Augustus CRNs:
-97
+98
 The number of Augustus CRNs overlapping ORF CRNs:
-102
+105
 The number of CRNs unique to ORF models:
-8
+7
 The number of CRNs unique to Augustus models:
-2
+4
 The number of sequences extracted is
-112
+116
 P.fragariae - ONT3
 The number of ORF CRNs overlapping Augustus CRNs:
-94
+98
 The number of Augustus CRNs overlapping ORF CRNs:
-95
+103
 The number of CRNs unique to ORF models:
-9
+5
 The number of CRNs unique to Augustus models:
-3
+4
 The number of sequences extracted is
-107
+112
 P.fragariae - SCRP245_v2
 The number of ORF CRNs overlapping Augustus CRNs:
-98
+101
 The number of Augustus CRNs overlapping ORF CRNs:
-99
+108
 The number of CRNs unique to ORF models:
-7
+4
 The number of CRNs unique to Augustus models:
 4
 The number of sequences extracted is
-110
+116
 ```

 #Functional annotation